 Therefore, new treatment options are urgently needed to improve the therapy for millions of patients suffering from lumbar back pain caused by degenerative spine disorder.

-The idea is to improve therapeutic options for patients suffering from degenerative disc diseases by translating the patient’s peripheral blood into extra-skeletal bone.
+The idea to improve therapeutic options for patients suffering from degenerative disc diseases by translating the patient’s peripheral blood into extra-skeletal bone has been further developed and tested in a Phase II clinical trial in the past 5,5 years.
 This treatment promises a constant stabilisation of the lumbar vertebrae to reduce pain and will prevent the need for an additional surgical procedure to harvest iliac crest bone.

-The research will be based on a therapeutic system developed in the course of the former FP7 - Health project OSTEOGROW in which an autologous carrier and a biologically active human protein were combined to accelerate and enhance bone repair.
-In OSTEOproSPINE, this novel drug OSTEOGROW is reinforced with a compression resistant matrix to guide the formation of new bone tissue.
+The research is based on a therapeutic system developed in the course of the former FP7 - Health project OSTEOGROW in which an autologous carrier and a biologically active human protein were combined to accelerate and enhance bone repair.
+In OSTEOproSPINE, this novel drug OSTEOGROW was reinforced with a compression resistant matrix to guide the formation of new bone tissue.

-The main activity within the OSTEOproSPINE program will be to test the new bone regeneration drug in patients undergoing PLIF in a clinical trial.
-Three clinical centres with the leading clinic site in AKH, Vienna will carry out the study to assess the efficacy and safety of the approach.
-If proven successful, OSTEOproSPINE will be a “game changer” in the field of spinal surgery.
+The main activity within the OSTEOproSPINE program has been to test the new bone regeneration drug in patients undergoing PLIF in a clinical trial.
+Three clinical centres with the leading clinic site in AKH, Vienna carried out the study to assess the efficacy and safety of the approach.
+After a successful implementation of the trial, OSTEOproSPINE is now being developed further to become a “game changer” in the field of spinal surgery.

-OSTEOproSPINE is funded by the European Commission’s Research and Innovation Programme Horizon 2020 with a total budget of €6 million.
+OSTEOproSPINE has been funded by the European Commission’s Research and Innovation Programme Horizon 2020 with a total budget of €6 million.

-To allow a better treatment of degenerative spine disorder, the five-year project OSTEOproSPINE pursues the following strategic goals:
+To allow a better treatment of degenerative spine disorder, the five-year project OSTEOproSPINE pursued the following strategic goals:

-If the clinical trial within the project is successful, a marketing authorisation of OSTEOproSPINE is envisaged in the long term.
+With a successful implementation of the OSTEOproSPINE clinical trial, next steps are taken to gain a marketing authorisation.
 This would help to re-establish the spine stability and eliminate pain associated with degenerative disc disorders for millions of patients in Europe and worldwide.

 The project’s results could lead to eliminate any dependence of PLIF surgery on human tissue sources apart from the patient’s own blood.

-By working closely together on an international level, OSTEOproSPINE sets new pathways for the innovation in spinal surgery for the benefit of patients and pressured healthcare systems in the EU.
+By working closely together on an international level, OSTEOproSPINE has set new pathways for the innovation in spinal surgery for the benefit of patients and pressured healthcare systems in the EU.